Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/publish-your-own-npm-package.md

 ## Publishing our own NPM package

-Before we can publish to the NPM registry, we need to make sure we have an account for the NPM website.
+Before publishing to the NPM registry, we need to make sure we have an account for the NPM website.

 [Signup for NPM](https://www.npmjs.com/signup)